A-TomMarvoloRiddle/Echoes-3.0-v2/README.md

 	3. Set environment variables in Vercel dashboard
 	4. Configure custom domain and SSL (optional)
 - **Storage:**
-	- Audio files (voice journals) can be stored in Vercel Blob, S3, or similar, with DB reference
+	- Audio files (voice journals) will be stored in Vercel Blob, S3, or similar, with DB reference
 - **Monitoring:**
 	- Use Vercel Analytics, Sentry, or similar for error and performance monitoring